Belinda

 How to Pronounce Belinda

 Our model has identified 4 different pronunciations for the name Belinda.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 70.0% confident that Belinda is pronounced as buh-LIHN-duh.
-The next most likely pronunciation is bih-LIHN-duh, at 12.5% confidence.
+Our model is 70.0% confident that Belinda is pronounced as buh-LIHN-duh, which has 3 syllables.
+The next most likely pronunciation is bih-LIHN-duh, at 12.5% confidence, with 3 syllables.

 buh-LIHN-duh (3 syllables)